Operations Manager, Central/Southern

 I am excited to implement these skills with my TalkLink clients.
 Since I was a child I have always gravitated towards technology.
 Its many uses, in this ever developing field, fascinate me.
 I look forward to working within the TalkLink team and developing my skills further.

 Speech Language Therapist

-Following my studies I started work at the Ministry of Education in the Wellington Region.
-Here I worked with preschool and school aged children with a wide range of communication and learning difficulties.
+I joined the TalkLink team in Christchurch in January 2019, prior to that I worked for the Ministry of Education in the Wellington region for four years.
+In my role at the MoE I worked with preschool and school aged children with a range of moderate to complex communication needs.
 I worked closely with teams around the clients to come up with clear goals and supported the teams to achieve these goals.
-Through this job I engaged with people from a range of different backgrounds and cultures, and enjoyed the diversity this brought to my work.

 Prior to my work in Wellington I completed my Bachelors of Speech and Language Pathology at Canterbury University, I enjoyed my time in Christchurch so much I returned!